UsainBloot/webpack-tips-and-tricks/code-splitting/split-chunks-plugin/README.md

 The plugin automatically works out common dependencies and splits them out into a vendors bundle.

+`SplitChunksPlugin` can be fine tuned to create multiple chunks, which could be used to group together similar dependencies.
+See [`SplitChunksPlugin` documentation](https://webpack.js.org/plugins/split-chunks-plugin) for more advanced features.

 ## Example

 Page A & Page B both use `lodash`.